diana-hep/femtocode/README.md

    * **metadb** and **store** are MongoDB instances. **metadb** is sharded by dataset name and **store** is sharded by query id, both with appropriate replication.
 Additionally, **store** has a ranged index for last access time, so that old results can be periodically deleted.
    * **datadb** may be a service like EOS.

 The diagrams below illustrate how work (27 units) is partitioned among three **compute** nodes (blue, yellow, and red).
-When all compute nodes are available, 1–9 are assigned to blue, 10–18 are assigned to yellow, and 19–27 are assigned to red.
+When all **compute** nodes are available, 1–9 are assigned to blue, 10–18 are assigned to yellow, and 19–27 are assigned to red.

 “Second assignment,” “third assignment,” etc. are ignored.

 <img src="docs/assignments-1.png" width="100%" alt="Group ids distributed among living servers">

 If the red **compute** node becomes unavailable for some reason, its share of the work gets reassigned among blue and yellow.
-The “second assignment” consists of partitioning its range into blue, yellow, and red, and the “third assignment” subdivides that in the same way.
+The “second assignment” consists of subdividing its range into three groups; “third assignment,” “fourth assignment,” etc. continue the pattern recursively.
 For each group number, work is reassigned to the first non-red option in the sequence.

 <img src="docs/assignments-2.png" width="100%" alt="Group ids distributed with one dead server">